 The Pre-Arrival Registration, PAR, was introduced to facilitate travel to Indian nationals who wish to visit Hong Kong.
 The PAR online application form contains questions regarding the applicant and their travel plans.
 To successfully apply for the Hong Kong online visa, Indian citizens must provide a passport with a minimum validity of six months.

 The PAR for Indian citizens is valid for a period of six months and for multiple entries.
-When traveling to Hong Kong, a PAR holder can stay in the region for up to 14 days.
+When travelling to Hong Kong, a PAR holder can stay in the region for up to 14 days.
 Once the PAR expires, it can not be used to enter Hong Kong.